How you can help us stop hate crime

-Hate crime is any criminal offence committed against a person or property that is motivated by an offender's hatred of someone because of their:
+Hate crime is any criminal offence against a person or property motivated by the offender's hatred of someone because of their:

-In response to these reports Bournemouth Borough Council are working with the Borough of Poole, Dorset Police, local voluntary organisations and others in the Criminal Justice system to ensure that disabled people know how they can report harassment and hate crime and crucially what support they will receive when they do report incidents.
+We work with the Borough of Poole, Dorset Police, local voluntary organisations and others in the Criminal Justice system to make sure disabled people know how to report harassment and what support they can get.
+More about hate crime support and useful contacts.